Justo L. González: Teaching

 A festschrift has been published for him: Hispanic Christian Thought at the Dawn of the 21st Century: Apuntes in Honor of Justo L. González, edited by Alvin Padilla, Roberto Goizueta, Eldin Villafañe (Nashville: Abingdon Press, 2005) with contributions from Roman Catholic and Protestant Latino theologians, historians, and biblical scholars.

 Justo González is the main narrator for the video lessons of the Christian Believer study course from Cokesbury publishing.

 Gonzalez is also the recipient of the Ecumenism Award from Washington Theological Consortium.
 This was awarded to him because of his ecumenical work that aims to unify churches with a variety of denominational backgrounds.

 Writings

 In 1984–5 González wrote a popular two volume textbook entitled The Story of Christianity that covers the history of the church from founding till the present in a readable style.
-Many students and scholars have read and enjoyed The Story of Christianity as reflect in this review; "A well-informed book on Christianity, the Reformation to present day.
+Many students and scholars have read and enjoyed The Story of Christianity as reflected in this review: "A well-informed book on Christianity, the Reformation to present day.
 A good resource for theologians or even if you just have an interest."

 He is also the author of a three volume work titled History of Christian Thought.
 Both works commonly are used as college and seminary textbooks.